KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-PublicTransportVVO by ChristianGeie](https://github.com/ChristianGeie/MMM-PublicTransportVVO)

 1. Recommendation: Found `XMLHttpRequest` in file `MMM-PublicTransportVVO.js`: Replace it with built-in fetch.
 2. Recommendation: Found `new Date()` in file `MMM-PublicTransportVVO.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [publika by alonsourbano](https://github.com/alonsourbano/publika)